Home » Holiday Recipes » Strawberry Cheesecake Trifle

 Instructions

-• To make the strawberry layer: Mix together the cubed strawberries with 1/3 cup granulated sugar and 1 juiced lemon.
-Stir well then set aside to macerate for 10 minutes.
+• Strawberry layer: Hull and cube the strawberries.
+In a medium bowl, mix together the cubed fresh strawberries with 1/3 cup granulated sugar and 1 juiced lemon (about 3 tablespoons).
+Stir to combine then set aside for 10 minutes to macerate.

-• Add the strawberry pie filling to the macerated strawberries, mix well.
+• After 10 minutes add the strawberry pie filling to the macerated strawberries, mix until fully combined.
 Set aside.

-• To make the cheesecake mousse: Using an electric mixer, whip together cream cheese with 1 1/2 cup powdered sugar and 1 1/2 cups heavy cream.
+• Cheesecake Layer: Using an electric mixer whip together the cream cheese with 1 1/2 cups powdered sugar and 1 1/2 cups heavy cream in a large bowl.
 Add 2 teaspoons vanilla.
 Whip for 2-3 minutes on medium-high speed until creamy, fluffy and combined.

 • Fold 2 cups of the whipped cream into the cheesecake mixture by hand.
 Reserve the remaining whipped cream for the top.

-• To assemble: Alternate layers of cubed cake, strawberries, and vanilla cheesecake mousse in that order.
+• Assemble: In a large glass bowl or trifle dish arrange alternate layers of cubed cake, strawberries, and vanilla cheesecake mousse in that order.
 Repeat until all ingredients have been used.
+(Layers could vary slightly depending on the size of the bowl.
+A 5-6 quart bowl works best.)

 • Store leftovers chilled for up to 4 days.